uber/cadence/tour/start_local_server.md

 The exercises in this tour assume that you have a Cadence server running.
 Fortunately, the entire Cadence server can be run locally using Docker.

 Use the steps below based on your OS.
-Then run the commands from the right side in a terminal.
+Then run the commands from the right side in a terminal to download and start the Cadence server.

 ## Mac requirements